 - The project planning process will be made in consultation with communities in a participatory manner and they have the opportunity to prioritize needs.
-Participation in the community projects will be entirely voluntary. - The design of sub-project activities will be guided by technical guidelines such as the Community Based Participatory Watershed Development Guideline which incorporates specific design procedures to avoid or minimise adverse impacts and encourage positive environmental effects. - Project planning and implementation should integrate appropriate Environmental and Social Management Principles. - Identified sub-projects by the communities will be screened, vetted and adopted in the Kebele watershed management plan on the basis of selection criteria and screening designed to eliminate projects with major or irreversible environmental or social impacts (as stated in the guidelines below).
-Sub-projects with special environmental and social concern (subprojects of high and unknown impacts) will be directed to the attention of the technical body at the regional level. - Approval at regional level will involve the Regional Environmental Regulatory body or its equivalent (as different regions have different agencies responsible for environmental protection) which has the right to decline a project on environmental or social grounds, OR to conduct an assessment of likely impacts prior to approval. - Special attention will be given to the impacts of small-scale irrigation projects, water harvesting structures, and community roads involving land/asset acquisition.
-Such types of sub-projects will be notified to the Regional regulatory body.
-The Regional regulatory body will decide whether an ESIA is required.
+Participation in the community projects will be entirely voluntary. - The design of sub-project activities will be guided by technical guidelines such as the Community Based Participatory Watershed Development Guideline which incorporates specific design procedures to avoid or minimise adverse impacts and encourage positive environmental effects. - Project planning and implementation should integrate appropriate Environmental and Social Management Principles. - Identified sub-projects by the communities will be screened, vetted and adopted in the Kebele watershed management plan on the basis of selection criteria and screening designed to eliminate projects with major or irreversible environmental or social impacts (as stated in the procedures below).
+Sub-projects with special environmental and social concern (subprojects of high and unknown impacts) will be directed to the attention of the technical body at the regional level. - Approval at regional level will involve the Regional Environmental Regulatory body or its equivalent (as different regions have different agencies responsible for environmental protection) which has the right to decline a project on environmental or social grounds, OR to conduct an assessment of likely impacts prior to approval. - Special attention will be given to the impacts of small-scale irrigation projects, water harvesting structures, and community roads which involve land/asset acquisition and where their level of impact is high and unknown during subproject identification and planning.
+Such types of subprojects will be notified to the zonal and/or Regional environmental regulatory or any other delegated body.
+The zonal or Regional regulatory body will decide whether an ESIA is required or not.
 Following such ESIA, the regulatory body may modify the project, recommend a management plan, or disapprove the project. - Project implementation will be supervised and monitored at Kebele and Woreda levels.
 The DAs, with assistance as deemed necessary from the Woreda, will ensure that the specified mitigating measures are implemented.